vitejs/vite/docs/guide/features.md

 - `<root>/about.html` -> `http://localhost:5173/about.html`
 - `<root>/blog/index.html` -> `http://localhost:5173/blog/index.html`

-Files referenced by HTML elements such as `<script type="module">` and `<link href>` are processed and bundled as part of the app.
-General asset elements can also reference assets to be optimized by default, including:
+Assets referenced by HTML elements such as `<script type="module" src>` and `<link href>` are processed and bundled as part of the app.
+The full list of supported elements are as below:

 - `<audio src>`
 - `<embed src>`